MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Temperature/index4.md

 The local heritage centre has some histrorical temperature records that it wishes to use.
 There is a year's worth of temperature readings, hour by hour, in the file [tempF.csv](assets/tempF.csv "CSV file").
 There are 8,759 readings in total.

-The heritage centre wants to know what the highest and lowest temperatures were, in Centigrade, and the dates and times they occurred.

 Unfortunately, the dates are in the US format, and all of the temperatures are in Fahrenheit.